 In this work, the UFOMap \cite{ufomap} is utilized for environmental representation, for its advantages of low memory consumption and fast traversal speed.
 Additionally, with the use of UFOMap, it becomes convenient to fetch the boundary of the updated region in the map and perform collision checking using rapid ray tracing.

-As in state-of-art works \cite{fuel,efp}, an incremental frontier detection method is employed in this work to avoid processing the entire map.
-Specifically, a set $\mathcal{C}_v$ of all voxels for which the occupation value has changed is obtained from the UFOMap, and the state of each voxel $V \in \mathcal{C}_v$ is checked.
-If a voxel $V$ is in the free state (denoted as $V_{free}$) and an adjacent voxel is in the unknown state (denoted as $V_{un}$) at the same height, then $V$ can be considered as a frontier voxel.
-During the exploration process, each frontier voxel located in the map updated region $\mathcal{B}_u$ is checked to determine if it can still be a frontier, and those invalid frontiers are removed.
-This method only requires checking a small number of voxels in the map, significantly reducing the workload for frontier extraction.
+As in state-of-the-art works \cite{fuel, fael}, an incremental frontier detection method is employed in this work to avoid processing the entire map.
+Specifically, a set $\mathcal{C}_v$ of voxels with updated occupation values is obtained from the UFOMap, and the state of each voxel $V \in \mathcal{C}_v$ is checked.
+If a voxel $V$ is free ($V_{free}$) and has an adjacent voxel in the unknown state ($V_{un}$) at the same height, it is identified as a frontier voxel.
+During exploration, each frontier voxel in the map update region $\mathcal{B}_u$ is checked to verify its validity, and invalid frontiers are removed.
+This method requires examining only a small subset of voxels, significantly reducing the workload for frontier extraction.